Fellowship in Cardiovascular Medicine

 - Ambulatory experience in general cardiology and subspecialties, including adult congenital cardiology

-- Echocardiography and nuclear cardiology training that satisfies the requirements for licensing by the National Board of Echocardiography and Certification Board in Nuclear Cardiology
+- Echocardiography and nuclear cardiology training that satisfies the requirements for certification by the National Board of Echocardiography and Certification Board in Nuclear Cardiology

 - Experience in advanced imaging (MRI/CT)